wso2-attic/ballerina-integrator/docs/learn/integration-tutorials/sending-a-simple-message-to-a-datasource/README.md

 #### Invoking the Database Service

-Now we can test the functionality of the database service by sending HTTP requests for each order management operation.<br/>
-Following are sample json requests that you can use to test each operation of the database service.
+Now we can test the functionality of the database service by sending HTTP requests for each order management operation.
+The following are sample JSON requests that you can use to test each operation of the database service.

 **Retrieve Doctor Information**